THESIS MANUAL 2025

 Components

-Specify details according to the format specified by the university.
+Please specify the details according to the format required by the university.

 The number of chapters shall be at the discretion of the advisor.